 Drs.
-Joe McIntyre and Dan Whiting offer periodontal care at our offices in Harrisonburg and Bridgewater, VA, to identify and address issues such as gum disease as early as possible.
+Joe McIntyre, Dan Whiting, and Philipp Luschin offer periodontal care at our office in Bridgewater, VA, to identify and address issues such as gum disease as early as possible.
 At Smiles for Life, we can also treat the effects of gum disease, such as gum recession and tooth loss, with a variety of restorative treatments.
 When the buildup of plaque and bacteria are not treated in a timely manner, the resulting gum disease (periodontitis) begins to affect the health of your teeth, gums, and jawbone.
 If detected early, our dentists can typically restore your oral health with scaling and root planing treatments, in addition to antibiotic medication.
 However, because research suggests this chronic condition can increase your risk of heart disease, diabetes, and stroke if left untreated, it is crucial to address the problem as soon as possible.

 Symptoms of Periodontitis